Fun Human Body Science Board Games for Kids and the Family

 Operation anatomy human body board game for kids

 This timeless game is an interactive way for kids to practice being a doctor and pretend to perform surgery!
-Draw cards with punny disease names like Charlie Horse and Writer’s Cramp, and try to fix the ailments without setting off the vibrating buzzer.
+Draw cards with punny disease names, such as Charlie Horse and Writer’s Cramp, and try to cure the ailments without setting off the vibrating buzzer.
 If you can operate quietly, you can earn the money shown on the back of the card.

 Note: This game may not be appropriate for players sensitive to flashing lights and buzzing sounds.